 Culture and education

 A German-Ukrainian Agreement on Cultural Cooperation was concluded in 1993.
-In the same year, the Goethe-Institut opened in Kyiv, whose network now includes German Reading Rooms, language-learning and teaching-material centres and libraries offering inter-library loan services in all regions of the country.
+In the same year, the Goethe-Institut opened a branch in Kyiv, whose network now includes German Reading Rooms, language-learning and teaching-material centres and libraries offering inter-library loan services in all regions of the country.
 The Goethe-Institut also oversees three German-Ukrainian cultural associations in Odessa, Kharkiv and Chernivtsi.
-As part of the Schools: Partners for the Future (PASCH) initiative, some 40 Ukrainian schools (DSD and FIT schools) and the Deutsche Schule Kiew receive assistance in establishing and developing their German language teaching.
+As part of the Schools: Partners for the Future (PASCH) initiative, more than 40 Ukrainian schools (DSD and FIT schools) and the German school in Kyiv have received assistance in establishing and developing their German language teaching.
 The Central Agency for Schools Abroad (ZfA) and the Goethe-Institut cooperate closely to this end.

 The German Academic Exchange Service (DAAD) opened an office in Kyiv in 1998, and an agreement on academic cooperation was also concluded in the same year.
 A large number of German “programme teachers” (teachers working under special central government and federal state programmes), lectors and language assistants are working at schools and universities in Ukraine.
 Demand for German language teaching – both in and outside schools – remains strong, as does the interest in DAAD scholarships.
-The number of German learners is constant or on the increase.
+The number of German learners is constant or on the increase and there are currently 42 schools in the Schools: Partners for the Future initiative.
+In 2018, a memorandum of understanding on the initiative was signed with the Education Ministry.
 More than 9000 Ukrainians are currently studying at German universities, and around 1500 Ukrainian students are awarded DAAD grants and scholarships each year.
 There are more than 160 university partnerships between the two countries.
 In addition, there are numerous school partnerships and town twinning arrangements.
 German-speaking Ukrainian and Ukrainian-born writers in particular are a prominent and integral part of the bilateral cultural landscape.

 The most recent census (2001) put the number of people in Ukraine classifying themselves as belonging to the German minority at approximately 33,000.
 Most of them are the descendants of German emigrants who settled in what was then the Russian Empire from the end of the 18th century onwards.
 They have established various groups and associations, and many are active members of Evangelical Lutheran congregations, some of which are served by clergy seconded from Germany.
 Since December 2004, all the organisations and associations of the German minority have been united under the umbrella of the Rat der Deutschen der Ukraine (Council of Germans in Ukraine).